PaN-Finder/pan-finder/ingestor/README.md

 ## Configuration

-Create a `.env` file from `.env.example` and fill in the required variables.
+Create a `.env` file from `.env.example` and set the required variables.

 ## Database setup

-In the `database` folder, you can find the SQL scripts to set up the database schema.
+You can find SQL scripts to set up the database schema in the `database` folder.

+## Prepare data

+You can find data in the [deliverables](https://github.com/PaN-Finder/deliverables/tree/main/task-1/data) repository.
+Downloadt theme into the `data` folder.

 ## Run the ingestor